Open-Attestation/documentation-website/docs/verifiable-document/document-template.md

 Finally, once all the components have been wired up, we may proceed to style our Certificate of Completion.

-To change how the data is being renderered, we simply create a React component that takes in the raw document in the `document` props and render the corresponding HTML code.
+To change how the data is being renderered, we simply create a React component that takes in the unwrapped document in the `document` props and render the corresponding HTML code.

 For our COC, we will simply display the following text: